giselepm/delivery/README.md

 # DiUS Shopping Challenge

-> For a description of this challenge, please have a look at !!!FIX ME!!!
+> For a description of this challenge, please have a look at http://...